How to Protect Wood Bath Vanities from Moisture

 80 Inch Double Sink Bathroom Vanity in Navy Blue

-Make sure that you’re extra careful to seal cracks, corners, areas around the sink, and the seam along the floor with a proper sealant once the vanity is installed.
+Ensure you’re extra careful to seal cracks, corners, areas around the sink and the seam along the floor with a proper sealant once the vanity is installed.
 That way, water can’t get through anywhere.
-You’ll also want to wipe down the surfaces of the bathroom right after your shower or bath so that it doesn’t linger.
+You’ll also want to wipe down the bathroom surfaces right after your shower or bath so that it doesn’t linger.

-You could also find vanities available in various composite and metal materials, but these will have their own concerns, as well.
+You could also find vanities available in various composite and metal materials, but these will also have their concerns.
 Some people choose pedestal sinks that are completely ceramic or porcelain in construction, which removes the risk of water damage to wood entirely.
-Regardless of what you choose, it’s all about how you take care of it when it comes to preventing water damage and mold growth.
+Regardless of your choice, it’s all about how you take care of it when preventing water damage and mold growth.

-Check out all of the modern stylish vanities on the market today and now that you know more about how to care for them, don’t rule the beautiful wood options out because you might find something that you absolutely love.
+Check out all of the modern, stylish vanities on the market today, and now that you know more about how to care for them, don’t rule the beautiful wood options out because you might find something you love.
 If you take regular care of your wood bathroom vanity, it can provide years of enjoyable use.

 Resources